Chemical terrorism: Used by ISIS in Iraq and Syria

 Since at least January 2016, the coalition has been targeting Isis’s chemical weapons infrastructure with airstrikes and special operations raids.
 On March 15, 2017, Stars and Stripes reported that the London-based intelligence and analysis service IHS Conflict Monitor said the previous year that ISIS has used chemical weapons at least 52 times in Iraq and Syria since 2014, including chlorine and sulfur mustard agents.
 About one-third of those attacks happened around Mosul.
 Pentagon officials confirmed that labs on the Mosul University campus, which was retaken from the militants in January 2017, had been used to make mustard agent.

+Countries with regular incidents

+Thailand

+Thailand has reports and under-reports on chemical terrorisms in civilian areas or even usual urban areas at least since 2018.
+Thai government officials mostly deny the existences of the incidents in many cases involving covert devices embedded in buildings and vehicles, including some taxis.
+Some Cambodian spokespersons also accuse Thailand for covertly using chemical warfare.